MP3: Music Theory Examples by Women

 Collaborative Goals

 In collaboration with Fourscoreandmore, founded by Mark Gotham (formerly of Cornell University and now an external member), we seek to democratize access to music theory with free access to digital-age resources for teachers and students.
-This year, our goals were to continue developing work done in conjunction with Fourscoreandmore and to promote the scholarship and performance of music by women.
+Our goals are to continue developing work done in conjunction with Fourscoreandmore and to promote the scholarship and performance of music by women.

-Two events coordinated with Fourscoreandmore were the Scores of Scores international crowdsourcing of score encodings and an analysis-a-thon.
+In coordination with Fourscoreandmore we support the international crowdsourcing of score encodings and host an analysis-a-thon each year.
 These events continue our work in two ways: (1) to expand on the existence and availability of scores by women in computer-readable formats that enable easy, efficient, and versatile inclusion into classroom activities; and (2) human analyses of those scores to the same ends.
-In previous work, Music by Women (formerly: http://musictheoryexamplesbywomen.com/) has acted as a focus for international attention to this matter, and Fourscoreandmore has begun the process of encoding and analyzing.
+In previous work, Music by Women has acted as a focus for international attention to this matter, and Fourscoreandmore has begun the process of encoding and analyzing.

 Group Organizers